-a. admission into the Professional Phase of the program for at least one semester and maintenance of all admission criteria
+- a. admission into the Professional Phase of the program for at least one semester and maintenance of all admission criteria - b. presentation of the developing portfolio to the director of field experiences with documentation of mastery in each of the Knowing, Sharing, and Caring competencies

-- b. presentation of the developing portfolio to the director of field experiences with documentation of mastery in each of the Knowing, Sharing, and Caring competencies - c. acceptable background check from certifiedbackground.com - d. recommendation of the Governance Committee.
+- c. hold a Pre-Service Certificate from the Georgia Professional Standards Commission which includes passing a background check. - d. recommendation of the Governance Committee.

-Note: At the time of enrollment in EC/EM/ES/ME/HPE 475 Student Teaching, the student must have a 2.75 overall GPA, have a "C-" grade or better for every upper or lower division major or minor course, have proof of current professional liability insurance, and have completed all upper and lower division major and minor courses unless permission is granted by the School of Education Governance Committee.
+Note: At the time of enrollment in EC/EM/ES/ME/HPE 460 and 465, Clinical Practice I and Clinical Practice II, the student must have a 2.75 overall GPA, have a "C-" grade or better for every upper or lower division major or minor course, have proof of current professional liability insurance, and have completed all upper and lower division major and minor courses unless permission is granted by the School of Education Governance Committee.